 One of the coolest and most centrally-oriented of these hotels is the Hotel C Stockholm.
 It's also part of the Ascend Hotel Collection and is home to ICEBAR, a 60-person bar where everything (including your glass and the bar itself) are sculpted from ice!

 Rates can be pricey, averaging US$250 per night.
-But with reward nights only costing 16,000 points, buying Choice Privilege points would only cost $111 after the 30% discount.
+But with reward nights only costing 16,000 points, buying Choice Privilege points would only cost $113 if you bought at the optimal rate.

 Maximize Your Purchase